-Palmar and plantar psoriasis affects only the palms of your hands and the soles of your feet.
+Palmar and plantar psoriasis affect only the palms of your hands and the soles of your feet.
 If you’re experiencing psoriasis symptoms on your palms, you may have this form of psoriasis.

 This can be accompanied by pus-filled bumps on your hands.
 Treatment for this includes aggressive use of topical corticosteroids.

-Hand psoriasis can make certain daily tasks like washing dishes difficult, because the skin is prone to cracking or bleeding.
+Hand psoriasis can make certain daily tasks like washing dishes difficult, as the skin is prone to cracking or bleeding.

-If you’re a health care provider, nurse, or a food service provider, you may be more susceptible to bouts of hand psoriasis as you’re frequently washing and drying your hands.
+If you’re a healthcare provider, nurse, or food service provider, you may be more susceptible to bouts of hand psoriasis since you’re frequently washing and drying your hands.

 Certain environmental factors can make your symptoms worse, including: